UK leader denies saying 1000s of bodies better than lockdown

 Britain has spent much of the last year under restrictions on business and daily life as it tried to contain a COVID-19 outbreak that has left more than 127,000 people dead, the highest toll in Europe.
 Restrictions are gradually being eased alongside a mass-vaccination campaign that has given at least one dose of vaccine to half the U.K. population.

+Cabinet Minister Michael Gove said Johnson had treated decisions about lockdowns extremely seriously.

+“This is a prime minister who was in hospital himself in intensive care" with the virus last year, Gove said.
+“The idea that he would say any such thing I find incredible.”

-The latest claim follows allegations of cronyism and ethical breaches against Johnson and his Conservative government that have been piling up ahead of local and regional elections next week.
+The claim is the latest in a swirl of allegations of cronyism and ethical breaches against Johnson and his Conservative government that have been piling up ahead of local and regional elections next week.

 The prime minister's former top aide, Dominic Cummings, claimed last week that Johnson planned to get Conservative Party donors to fund the refurbishment of the prime minister's Downing Street apartment.
 Cummings, who left his job late last year, said he had told Johnson the plan was “unethical, foolish, possibly illegal.”